EricssonResearch/scott-eu/simulation-ros/doc/README.md

 ## 5.3.
 Running the Simulated Environment

-1. Start ROS core
+1. Start ROS core.

     Open a new terminal and execute the following command:
     ```
     roscore
     ```

-2. In another terminal or tab, open V-REP and then load a scene
+2. In another terminal or tab, open V-REP and then load a scene.

     ```
     cd $VREP_ROOT